-The Broken Hill UDRH helps organise and support a pharmacy placement program, that usually lasts for four to six weeks.
-During this time students will get a chance to experience rural and remote practice in both the clinical and community setting.
+The Broken Hill UDRH organizes and supports a pharmacy placement program, that lasts from two to six weeks depending on your University’s requirements.
+During this time students will have the chance to experience rural and remote pharmacy practice in a number of different settings.

-If you would like to find out more about pharmacy placements in the Far West Region (Broken Hill), please contact Josh Allen or Robyn Phillips.
+If you would like to find out more about pharmacy placements in the Far West Region (Broken Hill), please contact Andrew Johnson or Education Support Officer, Rachel Lysaght.

-For placements in the North West Region (Bourke, Brewarrina, Cobar, Lightning Ridge and Walgett), please contact Tara Walker.
+For placements in the North West Region (Bourke, Brewarrina, Cobar, Lightning Ridge and Walgett), please contact Andrew Johnson.